 Q: How do I create an account for my staff person to enter information?

-A: As Program Director, you have access to add users in the Program Staff section.
+A: As Program Director, you have access to add users in the Program Users section.
 Once you log into the ARO you will be directed to the home page.
 The second link in the ribbon is the Program tab.
-After clicking the Program tab, the Staff tab will appear on a secondary navigation ribbon.
-You have the ability to add program staff on this page.
-Our instructions for entering program staff (PDF, 126KB) are available online.
+After clicking the Program tab, the Users tab will appear on a secondary navigation ribbon.
+You have the ability to add program users on this page.

 Q: If I give another faculty or staff member full access to ARO, can they submit the report?

-A: No, only the Program Director has the ability to submit the ARO.
-The “full access” option does permit the user to complete all sections of the ARO.
+A: No, only the Program Director has the ability to formally submit the ARO.

 Q: I am responsible for completing the ARO for more than one program in our department.
 Will I be able to use the same log in for both?

 A: Yes, Program Directors of multiple programs will only need to use one username and password to access their AROs.
 If the same faculty or staff member helps a Program Director with multiple programs, please contact us.
-The system currently does not allow programs to list a Program Staff user for multiple programs, but our vendor can set up that capability for you.
+The system currently does not allow programs to list a Program Staff user for multiple programs, but we can create their account for you.